 The W1500 is compact in size and unremarkable in appearance.
 A wireless HDMI dongle (powered by USB) is provided to connect to the video source — cable box, Blu-ray player, etc. — and the Full HD 1080p signal is automatically routed to the W1500’s internal receiver.
 This makes using the projector on a table or any surface (as opposed to mounting it on a ceiling) less problematic since the only wiring needed is the power plug.
 Also falling into this category is the short-throw lens that enabled the projector to work at shorter distances from the screen (a 1.6X zoom being built-in).
 The basic setup for projection on the 90”+ 16:9 screen used had it placed on a table and aligned by raising the bottom legs and then using a level.

 Turned on, a tone sounded and the bulb came up to full brightness well within two minutes.
 The internal color wheel requires avoiding bumps to the projector, so once I used the built-in vertical lens shift to “tighten” the image to the screen, I went to the remote exclusively which has all of the controls buttons necessary.
 This also included dedicated ones for such things as freezing the image and bringing up a test pattern for focus and alignment.
-There are both top and front mounted IR receivers on the projector.
-If inputs are to be used instead of wireless, these consist of 2 HDMI, a Component, S-Video, Video and D-Sub for a PC.
-There are also 10 watt internal speakers — a convenience but only marginally useful even with the mild hum that the projector makes in use.
+There are both top and front-mounted IR receivers on the projector.
+If inputs are to be used instead of wireless, these consist of 2 HDMI, a Component, S-Video, Video, and D-Sub for a PC.
+There are also 10-watt internal speakers — a convenience but only marginally useful even with the mild hum that the projector makes in use.

 Since DLP projectors can cause “rainbow” issues, I approached viewing content on the W1500 from the point of view that if I didn’t see problems, they didn’t exist.
-And this was the case for me over the course of watching many hours of TV shows, movies on disc and streaming content.
-Short of suggesting that those watching try to be more dead-center to the image rather than at an acute angle, it does seem to be a case of where some people, though definitely it’s a small number, will be better suited for going to a LCD projector instead (which of course brings in other issues such as lower contrast and lesser black levels).
+And this was the case for me over the course of watching many hours of TV shows, movies on disc, and streaming content.
+Short of suggesting that those watching try to be more dead-center to the image rather than at an acute angle, it does seem to be a case of where some people, though definitely, it’s a small number, will be better suited for going to an LCD projector instead (which of course brings in other issues such as lower contrast and lesser black levels).